AsyncHttpClient/async-http-client/README.md

 It's built on top of [Netty](https://github.com/netty/netty).
 It's currently compiled on Java 8 but runs on Java 9 too.

+## New Roadmap RFCs!

+Well, not really RFCs, but as [I](https://github.com/TomGranot) am ramping up to release a new version, I would appreciate the comments from the community.
+Please add an issue and [label it RFC](https://github.com/AsyncHttpClient/async-http-client/labels/RFC) and I'll take a look!

 ## This Repository is Actively Maintained

 [@TomGranot](https://github.com/TomGranot) is the current maintainer of this repository.
 You should feel free to reach out to him in an issue here or on [Twitter](https://twitter.com/TomGranot) for anything regarding this repository.